 Tomato season is coming to a close, but there are still loads of tomatoes on my vines.
 Last week I went out and picked a huge bowlful of underripe tomatoes, leaving as much of the stem on as possible, and within 4 days they were perfectly ripe.
 If you pick all of your tomatoes before they are damaged by the first frost, chances are you can get most or all of them to ripen – even the fully green tomatoes!
 Lay them in a single layer in a box and keep them at room temperature.
 It’s even okay to keep them in the dark, for example in your basement, as long as it’s not below 50 degrees.
 Check them often and remove any tomatoes that show signs of rot – they should ripen in about 2 or 3 weeks.

 Here are two very simple ways I have preserved my tomato harvest from this year: A beautiful and creamy tomato-carrot sauce, which I made with mostly yellow pear tomatoes, and a rich tomato and shishito pepper soup with lots of basil.
-All three main soup ingredients were big producers in my garden this year, and even though it has started raining and cooled off considerably, my opal basil and shishito peppers are still looking great.
+All three main soup ingredients were big producers in my garden (since we have asked the guys from pest control reno for regular checks on the plant’s health) this year, and even though it has started raining and cooled off considerably, my opal basil and shishito peppers are still looking great.
 Pacific Northwest gardeners – you should try growing these if you haven’t before!

 Simple Tomato – Carrot Sauce